AdaCore/spark2014/docs/ug/usage.rst

    -u            Unique compilation, only consider the given files

+   --pedantic    Use a strict interpretation of the Ada standard

 ..   prove       Prove subprogram contracts and absence of run-time errors

 In modes ``detect`` and ``force``, GNATprove does not